muratk3n/thirdwave/en/tweets/2019/week51.md

 distribute money to each instrument.
 For simplicity we picked equal.
 1/3, 1/3, 1/3.

-In this examples we see intra-correlation is high (1 would be highest).
+In this example we see intra-correlation is high (1 would be highest).
 Can we do better?
 There are two tech stocks in there, AAPL and IBM.
 How about we replace IBM with a retail-ish tech stock?
 Say Amazon?

 ```python